dentarg/auth0-blog/_posts/2017-12-14-elixir-and-phoenix-tutorial-build-an-authenticated-app.markdown

 ![Phoenix Countdown End](https://raw.githubusercontent.com/lukeoliff/auth0-elixir-countdown/master/docs/images/phoenix/phoenix_app-end.jpg)

+## Credits

+A big thanks to <a href="https://twitter.com/IT_Supertramp">Thomas Peitz</a> for his help fixing the issue surrounding OIDC Conformant clients.

 ## Conclusion

 We've learned how to build a basic CRUD application in Elixir.
 It utilizes the Phoenix framework, allowing us to create applications in a straightforward way using the simple command line interface.
 We've also learned how to write some basic security using [Auth0](https://auth0.com) inside Elixir.